Ashley Young: 2014–2017

 After playing the position in pre-season, Young started in Louis van Gaal's first competitive game on 16 August 2014 as a wing-back in a 3–5–2 formation, which saw United lose 2–1 to Swansea City.
 He suffered a hamstring injury during a 1–1 draw against Stoke City on 1 January 2015.
 Young made his return on 3 February in a 3–0 win against Cambridge United, coming on in the 81st minute for Marcos Rojo.
 On 4 March, Young scored his first goal of the season in a 1–0 victory over Newcastle United.
 On 12 April, he was named Man of the Match after he scored the equalising goal and provided two assists in a 4–2 home win over Manchester City.
-He played an instrumental role in United's 2–1 win over Crystal Palace on 9 May, with him winning a penalty which Juan Mata converted and providing the assist for Marouane Fellaini's header, leading to him again being Man of the Match.
-In the following match on 17 May, Young again provided an assist, this time for Ander Herrera's volley against Arsenal, which finished in a 1–1 draw.
+He played an instrumental role in United's 2–1 win over Crystal Palace on 9 May, winning a penalty which Juan Mata converted and providing the assist for Marouane Fellaini's header, leading to him again being Man of the Match.
+In the following match on 17 May, Young provided an assist for Ander Herrera's volley against Arsenal, which finished in a 1–1 draw.
 Young spent the season playing both on the wing and at wing-back under Van Gaal, the latter being a position which the manager felt was his best.